 - Exposure to radiation and lasers used in therapy

-- Mental and emotional stress associated with care for others
+- Mental and emotional stress associated with caring for others

 To minimize the harm associated with these hazards, it is important for nurses to wash their hands frequently and keep the workplace as clean as possible.
 They should also be aware of the risks so that they can endeavor to reduce their impact on his or her health.